 Edit a project file outside Keystone, review the detected change, then pull it into the profile and propagate it everywhere else.

 Link a folder and choose which agents it should support.
-Keystone writes AGENTS.md, symlinks, generated rule files, and Skill folders.
+Keystone writes AGENTS.md, link files for Claude and Gemini, and Skill folders — and offers to clean up legacy per-tool rule files.

 Keep separate libraries for iOS, web, work, personal, or clients.
 Each linked project belongs to exactly one profile.